 Selected Seller means the Seller that submits the Selected Bid.

-Seller means a business or governmental entity or authorized representative or agent of such entity, including an authorized reseller or subcontractor, that utilizes the Web Site to sell Commercial Items to Buyers.
+Seller means a business, educational, or governmental entity or authorized representative or agent of such entity, including an authorized reseller or subcontractor, that utilizes the Services to sell Commercial Items to Buyers.

 Specifications means ALL attributes associated with an IFB, including but not limited to: Seller type, end date, end time, total Bid decrement, Bid Information, contract Information, options, shipping Information, Bid term(s), bidding instructions, line item(s), and all referenced or inferred regulations and/or all referenced ancillary Information/documents.
 NOTE: Failure to adhere to ALL Specifications (e.g., submission of Partial Bids under a Reverse eAuction competition) will result in a non-compliant bid, which will be removed from the Web Site.